 - Weight changes

-- Suicidal thoughts or behaviors in certain people
+- Suicidal thoughts or actions

-- Abnormal bleeding
+- Increased or unusual bleeding

-- Severe skin reactions
+- Allergic reactions

 - Changes in heart rate or rhythm

-*All medications, including SSRIs & SNRIs, can cause side effects which can be mild or serious.
+*All medications, including SSRIs and SNRIs, can cause side effects which can be mild or serious.
 This is not a comprehensive list of all possible side effects.
 You should talk with your doctor about any questions you have and to understand the potential side effects and benefits of any medication.

-Common Side Effects of TCAs
+Common Atypical Antidepressant Side Effects

-Common side effects of TCAs can include:
+Common side effects of atypical antidepressants may include:*7, 8

 - Drowsiness